 Currently the vineyards and pressing houses of the D.O.
 Jerez-Xérès-Sherry are spread out over nine municipalities.
 Young base wines can be produced within the boundaries of this production zone, but the maturation of sherry wines is restricted to the so-called sherry triangle, i.e. the three cities Jerez de la Frontera, Sanlúcar de Barrameda and El Puerto de Santa María.
 See my article about the three types of sherry bodegas for more information on this historic differentiation.

-By changing this, sherry wines can also be aged and dispatched in other localities of the Marco like Trebujena, Chipiona, Chiclana, Rota… (if they comply with all other regulations of course).
-This is quite a big change because it basically ends one of the most symbolic elements of sherry, its famous ageing triangle.
+The new regulations will allow sherry wines to be aged anywhere in the former production zone.
+Bodegas in Trebujena, Chipiona, Chiclana, Rota, Puerto Real and Lebrija can now market their wines with the seal of the denomination of origin (if they comply with all other regulations of course).
+This is quite a historic change because it ends one of the most symbolic elements of sherry, its famous ageing triangle.

 Fino de Sanlúcar

-The new agreement defines that Fino can only come from Jerez or El Puerto (and the new municipalities of the former production zone, I guess) while Manzanilla can only come from Sanlúcar.
-A transitional period will be defined to phase out the name but after that, all of Sanlúcar’s biologically aged wines will be regulated by the D.O.
+The new agreement defines that Fino can only come from Jerez or El Puerto (and the new municipalities of the former production zone, I guess) while biological wines produced in Sanlúcar can only be called Manzanilla.
+A transitional period of 10 years is established to phase out the name and existing stocks but after that, all of Sanlúcar’s biologically aged wines will be regulated by the D.O.
 Manzanilla de Sanlúcar alone.

 Tabancos, despachos and bulk sales